didier-durand/microk8s-akri/README.md

-Akri tests: Work in Progress
+Tests with [Akri project](https://github.com/deislabs/akri) by Microsoft: Work in Progress